kylenod/ITFDN-Mod07/docs/index.md

 ```
 Listing 6

-The ValueTooLargeError catches instances in which the user menu option input is an integer above 5 (the menu options are 1-5).
+The ValueTooLargeError catches instances in which the user input is an integer above 5 (the menu options are 1-5).

 The StopError handles instances in which the user has implemented a non-integer string that clearly indicates they want to leave the program.
 This error is included to distinguish these inputs from more generic ValueErrors in which the user has simply entered a non-integer value.